-Buy a personalized/autographed copy (available April 6, 2021)
+Buy a personalized/autographed copy (coming soon)

-Buy the audiobook (read by Christine Lakin) (available April 6, 2021)
+Buy the audiobook (read by Christine Lakin)

 "I can’t remember the last time I worried myself sick about a fictional character the way I did about Lynette in Willy Vlautin’s terrific, big-hearted new novel The Night Always Comes.
 You won’t soon forget either her or the fraught world she so courageously navigates.

 “This gritty page-turner sings with pitch-perfect prose, and Lynette’s desperation is palpable.
 Vlautin has achieved a brilliant synthesis of Raymond Carver and Jim Thompson.”